Bryan Steil

 Bryan George Steil (/'staɪl/ STYLE; born March 3, 1981) is an American attorney, businessman, and Republican politician from Janesville, Wisconsin.
 He is a member of the United States House of Representatives, representing Wisconsin's 1st congressional district since 2019.
-In the 118th Congress, he is chair of the House Administration Committee.
-Prior to his election to Congress, he served as a member of the University of Wisconsin Board of Regents.
+Since 2023, he has served as chair of the House Administration Committee.
+Prior to his election to Congress, he served on the University of Wisconsin Board of Regents.

 Early life and education

 Steil attended Joseph A. Craig High School in Janesville, Wisconsin, where he was born and raised.
-He earned his Bachelor of Science degree in business administration from Georgetown University, and his Juris Doctor from the University of Wisconsin School of Law.
+He earned his Bachelor of Science degree in business administration from the McDonough School of Business at Georgetown University, and his Juris Doctor from the University of Wisconsin School of Law.

 Early career

 In 2003, Steil spent a year working as an aide to U.S. representative Paul Ryan.
 Before his election to Congress, Steil spent a decade in the manufacturing industry in southeast Wisconsin.
 He was an executive for plastics manufacturer Charter NEX Film.
 He also spent time working for Regal Beloit, spending a short stint in China while working for the company, and also spent time at McDermott Will & Emery as an attorney.

 In 2016, Wisconsin governor Scott Walker nominated Steil to the University of Wisconsin Board of Regents, and the Wisconsin State Senate unanimously approved him.